The Children of Eris

 “The Hierophant lost all use to us once someone attacked it,” Mímir reasoned.
 “Now that the Sons have struck, any other factions watching us will no doubt begin to move as well.
 If anything, it’s fortunate that the Paladins or others haven’t found us out.

 “I foresee two possibilities.
 One: the Paladins saw the Sons preparing to attack us and left to report that information to their companions.
 Two: the Sons wiped out the Paladins who were watching us before beginning their attack.

 “We have the advantage right now and we need to press it.
-My Raven is still tailing the man who ran away to their base in the noble’s district and it won’t be long before he tells Herakles about what he saw.
-If they go into hiding before we can finish them off, then it’s over.
+My Raven is still tailing the man who ran away to their base in the noble’s district and it won’t be long before he tells Herakles what he saw.
+If they go into hiding before we can finish them off, it’s over.

 “Therefore, we’ll torch the Hierophant as a distraction and then all teleport en-masse to the noble’s district and wipe the Sons of Tartarus out.
 If this displeases his majesty, then I alone will take the fall and the blame.
 However, I strongly believe the positives outweigh the negatives in this case and thus we must get started now.”

 Please log in to leave a comment.